SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/QAP/GenericGraph/README.md

 </table>

 ## Comment:
-This solution has been tested against an internet solver, and both solvers propose the same solutions.
-However, you may notice a difference in the solution values: the value proposed in the image is 1160, whereas the ACO (Ant Colony Optimization) algorithm yields a value of 2320.
+This solution has been tested against an online solver, and both solvers propose the same solutions.
+However, you may notice a difference in the solution values: the value presented in the image is 1160, whereas the Ant Colony Optimization (ACO) algorithm yields a value of 2320.

-This discrepancy arises from our consideration of the flow table as outgoing flow values, while the solver on the internet treats flows as both outgoing and ingoing.
-Consequently, the flow matrix becomes symmetric.
-As a result, the web solver calculates the solution value using only the values above the diagonal of the flow matrix.
+This discrepancy arises from our treatment of the flow table as containing only outgoing flow values, while the online solver considers flows as both outgoing and incoming.
+Consequently, the flow matrix becomes symmetric, leading the web solver to calculate the solution value using only the values above the diagonal of the flow matrix.

-We have chosen to maintain a more general approach in our implementation, allowing for the introduction of asymmetric flows between facilities.
+We have opted to maintain a more general approach in our implementation, allowing for the introduction of asymmetric flows between facilities.

-(The same principle applies to distances) :smirk_cat:
+(The same principle applies to distances.) :smirk_cat: